tutao/tutanota/README.md

   <br>
 </h1>

-Tutanota is the [secure email](https://tutanota.com) service with built-in end-to-end encryption that enables you to communicate securely with anyone.
+Tutanota is the [secure email](https://tutanota.com) service with built-in end-to-end encryption that enables you to communicate securely with anyone on all your devices.

 * Forum for bug reports/feature requests: https://www.reddit.com/r/tutanota
 * Roadmap: http://tutanota.com/roadmap/